CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

                     - Searches for "pattern" in all files within a directory and its subdirectories.
                 - grep -E "regular_expressions" file_name
                     - grep -E "a.b" filename
-                        - Matches lines containing "a" followed by "b".
+                        - Matches lines containing "a" followed by a single character and that is followed by "b".
                     - grep -E "a+b+" filename
                         - This matches lines which has pattern one or more "a"s followed by one or more "b"s.
                     - grep -E "ab*" filename